craigahobbs/ctxkit/README.md

 the following types: configuration files (`-c`), messages (`-m`), file path or URL content (`-i` and `-f`), and directories (`-d`).

+The `CTXKIT_FLAGS` environment variable is used to define default arguments, such as `--grok grok-code-fast` to set a default model. `CTXKIT_FLAGS` is prepended to the command-line arguments.

 ```
 usage: ctxkit [-h] [-g] [-e] [-o PATH] [-b] [-c PATH] [-m TEXT] [-i PATH]
               [-t PATH] [-f PATH] [-d PATH] [-v VAR EXPR] [-s PATH] [-x EXT]